mysociety/local-intelligence-hub/README.md

 (If Python complains about missing libraries, chances are the Python requirements have changed since your Docker image was last built.
 You can rebuild it with, eg: `docker-compose build web`.)

+### Data import

-You will then need to update the area data by running `./manage.py import_areas` on the docker web container.
-This will take some time to run.
+You will then need to update the data by running the following management commands in the docker web container:

+* `./manage.py import_areas` - this will take some time to run
+* `./manage.py import_mps`

 You can then view it at (http://localhost:8000/)